Skip to content

 initial_r_order ndarray

 The initial r-order to use.
-If not provided, the algorithm will use RSL-D to find the initial r-order
+If not provided, the algorithm will use RSL-D to find the initial r-order.

 None